koukarin/Proof-of-Commitment-Protocol/README.md

 their commitment on the blockchain.
 So, in addition to their rewards, each of these 2 members will receive one priceless NFT.
 Through this gift, they will have a place in the history of Ergo… and soon, in the history of the other community projects.

+But, because we want a fair distribution of the rewards, only to people who really care about the supported project, we have to face two obstacles : Spammers and bots.

+### Tackle Spammers
+We really want to avoid the community being encouraged to over-tweetwith the # supported (e.g. #ergo).

+For this reason, we’ve decided to count tweets which author present a normal activity.
+So if he/she tweets more than 28 times a day, it will be considered as a spam.

+Obviously, we know that hardcore tweeters naturally exist.
+That’s why we won’t punish people who tweet more than 28 times a day.
+But some of these tweets may not be counted.

+### Tackle Bots
+Twitter and YouTube host some bots that can produce misleading results.
+Some technical tools already exist to detect bots.

+Unfortunately, they’re not absolutely perfect and the Proof-of-Commitment Protocol can’t be at the mercy of a company that finds a way to develop undetectable bots.

+Because we don’t want to enter a technological race, we have decided to design the protocol in order to make bots unprofitable.
+Firstly, the distribution is not proportional to the virality score.
+For e.g.: the 25% most active on twitter will share 60% of the monthly rewards (the first year: 5000 ErgOne).

+Then, users have no idea how many likes, retweets or views are needed to be present in this group.
+If they underestimate the required engagements, they can take place in the second group that share 25% of the monthly rewards.
+If they overestimate the required engagements, they will overpay a social media bot company.

+Now, let’s imagine ErgOne become rare and precious, and its value makes profitable to overpay a bot company.

+We have added a mechanism to avoid that phenomenon.

+Indeed, we plan to share 5000 ErgOne during the first two years.
+Therefore, the 25% most active users will share 3000 ErgOne (60% of 5000).
+Cheaters could take profit just using bots in the individual rewards are important.

+So we have implemented a limit: the Individual Maximum Rewards.

+Here is the calculation of this limit:
+$PPE = pay per engagement *(average price of bot companies / 2 => today: 0.01$ / engagement)*
+$E_1 = ErgOne price *(ErgOne / $: value from Spectrum)*
+$VS_m = the virality score minimum for being in the first group (25% most active).
+We consider the worst case: the cheater had a maximum of luck and paid a bot company to have exactly the minimum amount of engagement for a maximum amount of reward.
+If he is profitable, all other cheaters could also be profitable.

+<p center="align">$IndividualMaximumRewards=VS_m*PPE*E_1</p>

+Then, the Individual Maximum Rewards represents the individual rewards acceptable for being sure that no cheater could have been profitable.

+- if Natural Rewards of the 25% most active < Individual Maximum Rewards: rewards will be distributed following the process explain in the “Incentives” paragraph.

+- if Natural Rewards of the 25% most active > Maximum Rewards:
+	- The first group (the 25% most active people) will earn: the Individual Maximum Rewards.
+	- The second group will earn: 42% of the Individual Maximum Rewards.
+	- The thirds group will earn: 25% of the Individual Maximum Rewards.
+	- The last group will earn: 8% of the Individual Maximum Rewards.

+With this complex phenomenon, bot uses will never be profitable.

 ## The Architects
 The challenge will be tough to keep cheaters and spammers away from the community because